 This function is the most-called function of POP.
 Within it, we define all the options for the solution of the mulit-parametric programming problems.
-Each option is discussed below4 options.QPSolver Type of solver for QPs.
-Default: 'CPLEX'.
+Each option is discussed below options.QPSolver Type of solver for QPs.
+Default: Established at installation.
 Choices: